opal-nova/opal-nova.github.io/README.md

 * Tailwind CSS (Managed by an MIX under mix.ex in root)
 * Daisy UI (Managed by NPM under pacakge.json in assets)

+## Basic features:
+* Basic page and blog post system based on static [Markdown files](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).
+* [yaml](https://yaml.org/) driven navigation for main nav
+* Github actions for auto deployment.
+Can just edit all your content from github its self if you want.
+* Convenient styles and components via tailwind and daisyui

 The point of this application is to simplify the process for people to stand up and run this repo's github actions to generate a static site that they can then host right from the repo as a github page.
 Follow github page's documentation when creating your repo to host for free on github pages. https://pages.github.com/